 Support from the Guild of Students

-The Guild’s Advice and Representation Centre (ARC) is a professional student advice service, helping you with any financial, academic, employment, housing and immigration issues you may face during your time at the University.
+Guild Advice is a professional student advice service, helping you with any financial, academic, employment, housing and immigration issues you may face during your time at the University.
 The service is free and you can either drop into the centre for a chat in a safe, relaxed environment, or contact its online service where professional advisors can respond to your queries or concerns.

 Support for mental health conditions